Via readers share their favorite winery and vineyard destinations in California, Idaho, Nevada, Oregon, and Utah.

 Hive Winery Layton, Utah “The wines here remind you of eating fresh fruit,” says Karl Schatten.
 “Hive makes wines and meads from peaches, strawberries, raspberries, currants, and citrus fruits.” thehivewinery.com.

 Photography by Robert Holmes

-This article was first published in January 2013.
+This article was first published in January 2013 and updated in March 2019.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.